wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 ``ModelAdmin.url_helper_class``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, the ``modeladmin.helpers.url.PageAdminURLHelper`` class is used when your model extends ``wagtailcore.models.Page``, otherwise ``modeladmin.helpers.url.AdminURLHelper`` is used.

-If you find that the above helper classes don't cater for your needs, you can easily create your own helper class, by sub-classing ``AdminURLHelper`` or ``PageAdminURLHelper`` (if your  model extend's Wagtail's ``Page`` model), and making any neccessary additions/overrides.
+If you find that the above helper classes don't cater for your needs, you can easily create your own helper class, by sub-classing ``AdminURLHelper`` or ``PageAdminURLHelper`` (if your  model extend's Wagtail's ``Page`` model), and making any necessary additions/overrides.

 Once your class is defined, set the ``url_helper_class`` attribute on your ``ModelAdmin`` class to use your custom URLHelper, like so: